 How to Choose A Hockey Helmet: A Guide For Buyers

-Before we look at our reviews of the top helmets, we’re gong to first take a look at what makes the best hockey helmet along with the features you need consider before buying yours.
+Before we look at our reviews of the top helmets, we’re going to first take a look at what makes a good hockey helmet, along with the features you need to consider before buying yours.

 Parts of a Hockey Helmet

 Hockey helmets are made up of three main parts.

 Here’s a picture with some of these parts (and others) labeled so you can see.